-For detailed information about the available functionality in Zowe CLI, see Zowe CLI Command Groups.
+For detailed information about the available functionality in Zowe CLI, see Zowe CLI command groups on page 169.

-For information about extending the functionality of Zowe CLI by installing plug-ins, see Extending Zowe CLI on page 154.
+For information about extending the functionality of Zowe CLI by installing plug-ins, see Extending Zowe CLI on page 174.

 More Information: